Yep, I’ve got everything but the kitchen sink, so we might as well add in Lyme disease and co-infections, the more the merrier!

 It appears that my whole family is infected.
-I have yet to test my oldest daughter but my wife and youngest daughter have the same critters I do.
-It’s kind of heartbreaking to look at your 14-year-old daughter’s blood and see massive infestation.
+It’s heartbreaking to look at your 14-year-old daughter’s blood and see massive infestation.
 But on the other hand, now we know why the past year or so have been such a struggle.
 To give you an idea, I’d guess she only attended school maybe halftime over the last year.

 Here’s what her blood looks like under the microscope.
 Unfortunately the magnification is not as good through the camera as it is through the eyepieces:

 What kills me is that you can see these bugs with a $600 microscope but no MD ever suggested it or did it.
 I spent a week at the Mayo Clinic which cost almost $20,000 and while they performed thousands and thousands of dollars worth of lab tests, probably using equipment worth millions of dollars, they were too smart to look at my blood under the microscope your kids use in high school.